Planck 2013 results. I. Overview of products and scientific results: Summary and Conclusions

 Other results for which the current \Planck\ data are making unique contributions are: \begin{itemize}

-\item a 25$\sigma$ detection of the distortion of the CMB due to lensing by intervening structure yields a (noisy but highly significant) map over most of the sky of the integrated distribution of mass back to the CMB last-scattering surface.
-The detection of lensing helps \Planck\ to break parameter degeneracies, in particular to constrain the reionization optical depth without the help of polarization data. \item the first detection at high significance (42$\sigma$) of the cross-correlation between CMB lensing and the cosmic infrared background, which allows us to constrain the star formation rate at high redshifts. \item the measurement of the angular power spectrum of the cosmic infrared background over a large area and at frequencies as low as 217\,GHz, which allows us to constrain the properties of dark matter halos at high redshifts. \item the first all-sky map of the diffuse Sunyaev-Zeldovich emission, which has been used to build a corresponding angular power spectrum between $\ell$s $\sim$20-1000, and used to constrain the amplitude of matter fluctuations ($\sigma_8$). \item the first robust (2.5$\sigma$) detection of the Integrated Sachs-Wolfe effect via its cross-correlation with \Planck-detected lensing, providing independent evidence for $\Omega_\Lambda\sim$0.7.
+\item A $25\sigma$ detection of the distortion of the CMB due to lensing by intervening structure yields a highly significant map over most of the sky of the integrated distribution of mass back to the CMB surface of last scattering.
+The detection of lensing helps \Planck\ to break parameter degeneracies, in particular to constrain the reionization optical depth without the help of polarization data.

+\item The first detection at high significance ($42\sigma$) of the cross-correlation between CMB lensing and the cosmic infrared background, which allows us to constrain the star formation rate at high redshifts.

+\item The measurement of the angular power spectrum of the cosmic infrared background over a large area and at frequencies as low as 217\,GHz, which allows us to constrain the properties of dark matter halos at high redshifts.

+\item The first power spectrum of the diffuse Sunyaev-Zeldovich emission over the range $60 \le \ell \le 1000$, used to constrain the amplitude of matter fluctuations ($\sigma_8$).

+\item A $2.5\sigma$ detection of the Integrated Sachs-Wolfe effect via its cross-correlation with \Planck-detected lensing, providing independent evidence for $\Omega_\Lambda\sim$0.7.

 \end{itemize}